Man tied to suspected shooter in Tupac Shakur’s 1996 killing arrested in Las Vegas, AP sources say – KION546

 Man tied to suspected shooter in Tupac Shakur’s 1996 killing arrested in Las Vegas, AP sources say

-LAS VEGAS (AP) — One of the last living witnesses to the 1996 killing of rapper Tupac Shakur has been arrested in the Las Vegas-area, a long-awaited breakthrough in a case that has frustrated investigators and fascinated the public ever since the hip-hop icon was gunned down on the Las Vegas Strip 27 years ago.
+LAS VEGAS (AP) — Las Vegas police have arrested a man in the deadly 1996 drive-by shooting of Tupac Shakur, a long-awaited break in a case that has frustrated investigators and fascinated the public ever since the hip-hop icon was gunned down on the Las Vegas Strip 27 years ago.

-Duane “Keffe D” Davis was taken into custody early Friday morning, on suspicion of murder, according to two officials with first-hand knowledge of the arrest.
+Duane “Keffe D” Davis was arrested early Friday morning, although the exact charge or charges were not immediately clear, according to two officials with first-hand knowledge of the arrest.
 They were not authorized to speak publicly ahead of an expected indictment later Friday.

+Davis has long been known to investigators and has himself admitted in interviews and in his 2019 tell-all memoir, “Compton Street Legend,” that he was in the Cadillac where the gunfire erupted during the September 1996 drive-by shooting.
+Shakur was 25 when he was gunned down.

-It wasn’t immediately clear from court records if Davis has an attorney who can comment on his behalf.
-Davis hasn’t responded to multiple phone and text messages from The Associated Press seeking comment or an interview in the more than two months since police raided his wife’s home July 17 in nearby Henderson.
+The arrest comes two months after Las Vegas police raided his wife’s home July 17 in neighboring Henderson.
 Documents said police were looking for items “concerning the murder of Tupac Shakur.”

 Police reported collecting multiple computers, a cellphone and hard drive, a Vibe magazine that featured Shakur, several .40-caliber bullets, two “tubs containing photographs” and a copy of Davis’ 2019 tell-all memoir, “Compton Street Legend.”

-“They offered to let me go for running a ‘criminal enterprise’ and numerous alleged murders for the truth about the Tupac and Biggie murders,” he wrote.
-“They promised they would shred the indictment and stop the grand jury if I helped them out.”
+“They promised they would shred the indictment and stop the grand jury if I helped them out,” he wrote.

-Greg Kading, a retired Los Angeles police detective who spent years investigating the Shakur killing and wrote a book about it, said he was not surprised by Davis’ indictment and arrest.
+Greg Kading, a retired Los Angeles police detective who spent years investigating the Shakur killing and wrote a book about it, said he would not be surprised by Davis’s indictment and arrest.

 “It’s so long overdue,” Kading told The Associated Press during a recent interview.
 “People have been yearning for him to be arrested for a long time.
 It’s never been unsolved in our minds.
 It’s been unprosecuted.”